roboisaac11/roboisaac11/README.md

 - 👋 Hi, I’m @roboisaac11
-- 👀 I’m interested in preaty much everything
+- 👀 I’m interested in pretty much everything
 - 🌱 I’m currently learning how to make OSes
 - 💞️ I’m not looking to collaborate on anything
 - 📫 reach me at isaackroeker@outlook.com